Jucker Farm: Farm shops

 The three farm shops are operated by the farms: Juckerhof in Seegräben, Bächlihof in Jona and Spargelhof in Rafz.
 The shops are open 365 days a year and offer the agricultural products grown in the region and specialities produced by other local agricultural producers.
 An adjoint farm's bakery at Seegräben was established in May 2015.

 Jucker Farm is partner of the web-based store farmy.ch that was awarded by the Swiss E-Commerce Award in June 2015.

 Transport

-In order to force the public transportation and to avoid massive individual traffic, a shuttle-bus operates during peak season between the railway station Aathal, provided by the S-Bahn Zürich S14 (ZVV) line and the Juckerhof farm in Seegräben.
-Bächlihof in Jona is connected by the local bus 991 heading to Rapperswil railway station.
+In order to force the public transportation and to avoid massive individual traffic, a shuttle-bus operates during peak season between Aathal railway station, served by the Zurich S-Bahn line S14, and the Juckerhof farm in Seegräben.
+Bächlihof in Jona is connected by the local bus 991 (Grünfeld bus stop) operating between Jona railway station (served by Zurich S-Bahn lines S5 and S15) and Rapperswil railway station (additionally served by Zurich S-Bahn lines S7 and S40, St. Gallen S-Bahn lines S4, S6 and S17, and the Voralpen Express).